Drugs Policy

 Should any player have any concerns about any medication they are using they should obtain medical advice.
 It is the player’s responsibility to ensure they are not breaching this policy.
 When a person is required to supply a sample of urine they are required to detail all medication they have taken in the previous three days.

-The WEPF acknowledges the health of members is of the highest priority.
-However, where alternative medication is able to be prescribed, which is not in breach of this policy, the WEPF strongly promotes the alternative medication to be used.
-If players have any concerns about medication they are taking, it is advisable to contact the WEPF.
+The IEPF acknowledges the health of members is of the highest priority.
+However, where alternative medication is able to be prescribed, which is not in breach of this policy, the IEPF strongly promotes the alternative medication to be used.
+If players have any concerns about medication they are taking, it is advisable to contact the IEPF.

 TESTING